-You should change up enough money for what you need until you meet the truck or can next get to a bank.
-We recommend that you change up about 50 USD into Rwandan francs at the airport.
-Do remember that you need to cover any meals you have prior to the trip start, including breakfast for the morning of the departure, as well as any accommodation and transfers.
+You will find a bank to your right after you collect your backpack before you go through customs.
+You should change up enough money into Kenyan shillings for what you need until you meet the truck or can next get to a bank.
+Do remember you need to pay for any meals you will have before the trip starts, including breakfast for the morning of the departure, as well as your accommodation and transfers prior to departure.

-NB: For rough budgeting/banking purposes in Rwanda the current mid rate is approximately USD 1 = 939 Rwandan francs.
-(March 2020).
+NB: For rough budgeting/banking purposes, in Kenya the exchange rate is currently 1US\$ =101 KSH (March 2020)